luomus/laji-api/diary.md

 Default page size for all queries is 20.
 I didn't investigate it the page size changes per endpoint in the old API.

+* `/forms` old API returned all forms with the page size equal to the forms length.
+New API was made to have page size 1000 by default, so the frontend works the same.

 ## Collection props lang hack

 Old api treats these multilang props as non-multilang, returning them always as a string, using the "en" lang value.
 If the hack isn't recreated here, querying in other languages than "en" will not include these props.